progrium/progrium.com/source/wiki/InfluenceAndAffiliations.html.markdown

 ## BarCamp

-Modern web pioneer [Tantek Çelik](https://en.wikipedia.org/wiki/Tantek_%C3%87elik) became friends with my then roommate Andy Smith and was a regular at the original DevHouse events.
-He and a cohort of a few other DevHouse regulars [dreamed up](http://tantek.com/2015/225/t2/10-years-ago-created-barcamp) [BarCamp](https://en.wikipedia.org/wiki/BarCamp), a technology "unconference" that inspired thousands of other BarCamps and unconferences around the world.
+Modern web pioneer [Tantek Çelik](https://en.wikipedia.org/wiki/Tantek_%C3%87elik) became friends with my roommate Andy Smith and was a regular at the original DevHouse events.
+He and a cohort of a few other DevHouse regulars [dreamed up](http://tantek.com/2015/225/t2/10-years-ago-created-barcamp) [BarCamp](https://en.wikipedia.org/wiki/BarCamp), a free and attendee-driven technology "unconference" that inspired thousands of other BarCamps and unconferences around the world.

 During the closing remarks of the first BarCamp, Tantek mentioned DevHouse as a source of inspiration for the event.
 Particularly the grassroots "just do it" attitude of the organizers.

 ## Coworking

 In 2005, Brad Neuberg coined [coworking](https://en.wikipedia.org/wiki/Coworking) and started the first pilot coworking space in SF.
-DevHouse co-founder David Weekly introduced him to me at DevHouse and we bonded briefly over a shared appreciation of Will Wright and systems thinking.
+DevHouse co-founder [David Weekly](http://blog.dweek.ly/) introduced him to me at DevHouse and we bonded briefly over a shared appreciation of Will Wright and systems thinking.
 Brad, too, became a frequent attendee and later was one of several people to bring legendary [Doug Engelbart](https://en.wikipedia.org/wiki/Douglas_Engelbart) to DevHouse.

 With fellow DevHouse regular [Chris Messina](https://en.wikipedia.org/wiki/Chris_Messina_(open_source_advocate)), Brad co-founded the first work-only coworking space in SF called Citizen Space.
 They helped turn it into a movement that has now become an entire industry.
 Roughly 700 coworking spaces exist in the US and one report shows coworking spaces doubling every year.

 ## Hashtag

 As a minor aside, we were all early Twitter users.
 Actually, a number of the original Twitter developers attended DevHouse.
 Chris Messina suggested we use hashtags to identify groups and tag our tweets.
-Twitter later adopted this as a native feature and as Twitter went mainstream, so did the hashtag.
+Twitter later adopted this as a native feature.
+As Twitter went mainstream, so did the hashtag.

 ## Homebrew Computer Club

+I grew up in the SF bay area and as a techie kid, and I loved the history of Silicon Valley.
+In particular I was fascinated by an event in the 70s and 80s called Homebrew Computer Club, made famous as an event Jobs and Wozniak first attended to demo their Apple computer.
+But it was a breeding ground of innovation around personal computing.
+Among many others, one of their founding members, [Lee Felsenstein](https://en.wikipedia.org/wiki/Lee_Felsenstein), went on to design the first mass produced portable computer.
+Homebrew has been called "the crucible for an entire industry."

+I felt that DevHouse was the closest thing to a spiritual successor to Homebrew.
+Myself and fellow DevHouse organizer [Joël Franusic](http://joel.franusic.com/) took this very seriously given our respect and fascination with the previous generation of hackers.
+I mentioned this to a Mercury News reporter that was covering DevHouse.
+The article got in front of Lee Felsenstein, causing him to show up at the next event.
+He became a DevHouse regular and participated in a number of community events that spun out of DevHouse.

+In 2013, Lee, Joël, and Matt Spergel put together a [Homebrew Computer Club Reunion](http://www.computerhistory.org/atchm/the-homebrew-computer-club-2013-reunion/) with the Computer History Museum.

 ## Webhooks